brainwipe/brainwipe.github.io/content/blog/2024-12-11-deploy-container-codedeploy/index.md

 ## Pipeline using Amazon ECS

 These are the steps and decisions you have to make to deploy a .NET service on a container in ECS using the standard ECS deployment.

+ECS deployment is perfect for a worker service because you don't necessarily want an old work and a new one running at the same time.
+You want to stop one, start the new one and the rollback if needed.

 Pre-requisites: